The Chain Bridge is just one of many captivating sights in Budapest. Image by Noppasin Wongchum from Getty Images Pro via Canva

 10. Day Trip to Lake Balaton

 If you visit Budapest in summer, don’t miss a day trip to Lake Balaton.
-That largest freshwater lake in central Europe is located 80 km southwest of Budapest or just over an hour’s drive from the Hungarian capital.
-At the peak of the season, around 300,000 people visit Balaton daily.
+The largest freshwater lake in central Europe is located 80 km southwest of Budapest, or just over an hour’s drive from the Hungarian capital.

-It is safe to swim in Lake Balaton.
-You can also go sailing, surfing, and kayaking.
+It is safe to swim in Lake Balaton, plus you can enjoy various activities, including sailing, surfing and kayaking.
 You can also hike the nearby mountains and hills or taste local wines in the Badascony wine region.

-And, if you love museums, make sure to visit the Nostalgia Museum and Marzipan Museums in the town of Keszthely.
+And, if you love museums, make sure to visit the Nostalgia Museum and the Marzipan Museum in the town of Keszthely.

 Inspire your next adventure with our articles below: